 Meet your new BFF: Mr. Clean Magic Erasers.
 Not only do they remove errant marks on your walls when nothing else can, but they also can also aid your disinfecting efforts.
 “While they do not disinfect, they make it easier to get [the] dirt off of surfaces so a disinfectant can do the work,” says Lake.
 “I absolutely love Magic Erasers and use them every single day.”
 You can use them on high-contact areas that need a good cleaning, including countertops, toilets and door handles before applying your disinfectant of choice.

-Today, many disinfectants are sold out as we try to keep our homes safe and clean.
+Today, many disinfectants, such as hand sanitizer, are sold out as we try to keep our homes safe and clean.
 But don’t give up.
 There are some DIY recipes out there that can help you.
 “If you’re in a pinch or short on product, rubbing alcohol, diluted with water, will work,” says Lake.
 “Use a 50/50 dilution ration of 50 percent water and 50 percent rubbing alcohol.”
-Since it’s also in short supply, here’s how to make a quick and simple hand sanitizer.

 You Use the Same Rag to Clean Multiple Surfaces

 This is a bad habit that many of us have.
 But when you use the same rag on multiple surfaces, you’re cross-contaminating and giving germs a free ride throughout your house.
 Instead, use a new rag for each surface.
 At her company, Lake uses color-coded microfiber cloths so that employees know what should be used where and how much cleaning the cloths need afterward.
 “For example, we use brown microfiber to clean toilets and the floor right by the toilet.
 Those then get double sanitized in the wash,” she explains.